 With all the crazy treats we create and share, you might be surprised to read that we do remakes/bakes of existing recipes.
 Sometimes this is because it’s a simple go-to favourite (like beef jerky or broth gummies), sometimes I’m testing with different ingredients or substitutions, and sometimes it’s just because the mood strikes.

-With our transition to the new Dalmatian DIY domain, one of the long-term very slow tasks on my to-do list is going back through our recipe archives to recheck old recipe details and make adjustments for accuracy and clarity, if needed.
+With our transition to the new Dalmatian DIY website, one of the long-term very slow tasks on my to-do list is going back through our recipe archives.
+I want to recheck old recipe details and make adjustments for accuracy and clarity, if needed.
 To keep it fun for my crazy creative self, these rebakes are a great opportunity to have a little fun with the shape and style of the treats.
-Occasionally, you’ll see them pop up here on the blog as DIY decorating ideas that you can use with your own favourite dog treat (or human cookie) recipes from here or elsewhere.
+Occasionally, you’ll see them pop up on the blog with DIY decorating ideas that you can use with your own favourite dog treat (or human cookie) recipes from here or elsewhere.
 If you have suggestions or special requests, drop us a comment.
 No promises, but you never know!

 Making Puzzle Dog Treats